jacobwang925/adaptive_lane_keeping/README.md

 - Launches parallel simulations with random friction coefficients.
 - Saves results (state, trajectory, safety probability, elapsed time) into `.mat` files under `data_mpc/`.
-- Use this script to reproduce the performance plots
-  - By default:
+- By default the number of trial runs and the number of parallel pools are
     ```matlab
     num_sims = 2;     % quick check
     num_pools = 2;    % number of workers in parallel pool
     ```
- - To reproduce the figures in the paper:
+- To reproduce the performance plots
     - Set `num_sims = 30`
     - Adjust `num_pools` depending on your computational environment.